-What is the £20 universal credit increase?
+What is the £20 universal credit cut?

-At the start of the Covid-19 lockdown in 2020, the Government introduced a temporary £20 weekly increase for people receiving universal credit and working tax credits.
+At the start of the Covid-19 lockdown in 2020, the government introduced a temporary £20 weekly increase for people receiving universal credit and working tax credits.

 It was designed to support those already struggling through what was a tough time for the economy.